What Leads to Administrative Bloat? A Dynamic Model of Administrative Cost and Waste: Materials and Methods

+Here we present the detailed derivation for the flows of process creation, $f_c$ and process removal, $f_p$, following the model summary in the main text.

-Our model views an organization as limited by fixed resources, $w$, equated to the aggregate available work hours.
-The organization allocates this resource (or effort) into four main activities: process administration ($w_A$), direct production ($w_D$), process creation ($w_C$), and process pruning ($w_P$), as visualized in Figure~\ref{fig:schematic_diagram}(B).
-The subsequent discussion focuses on the allocation of resources to these activities and their impact on the process creation ($f_c$) and pruning ($f_p$) flows.
+The organization's resource constraint, $w$, equates to the aggregate available work hours.
+The organization allocates this resource (or effort) into four main activities: process administration ($w_A$), direct production ($w_D$), process creation ($w_C$), and process pruning ($w_P$), as visualized in Fig.~\ref{fig:schematic_diagram}(B).

 Process administration covers the efforts of employees engaged in process compliance and oversight, such as filling forms, responsible research conduct training, reimbursement approval processes, and executing checklists.
-Here, we consider all processes are administered, and administration effort ($w_A$) is proportional to the number of processes, regardless of whether they are useful or obsolete, $w_A = k_A (R_o + R_u)$, where $k_A$ is the average effort to administer each process.
-Administration is prioritized in resource distribution, justified by the obligatory nature of many administrative tasks like prior authorizations, human resource processes, and performance reviews \parencite{rao2017impact}.
+Here, we consider that all processes are administered, and administration effort ($w_A$) is proportional to the number of processes, regardless of whether they are useful or obsolete, $w_A = k_A (R_o + R_u)$, where $k_A$ is the average effort to administer each process.
+Administration is prioritized in resource distribution, justified by the obligatory nature of many administrative tasks like prior authorizations, human resource processes, and performance reviews \cite{rao2017impact}.
 In the Supplementary Information, we relax this assumption and show our main conclusions hold under imperfect administration.
 The residual effort, $w - w_A$, is then divided among direct production, process creation, and process pruning.
-The allocated efforts to process creation and pruning then determine the flow of process created and pruned.